Zaphkiel-Hi/TaskTrek---Task-Management-Android-System/README.md

 # TaskTrek---Task-Management-Android-System
-# MyTodoApplication

-**MyTodoApplication** is a simple Android application for managing your to-do list.
+**TaskTrek** is a simple Android application for managing your to-do list.
 It allows you to add new tasks and reset the entire to-do list if needed.
 The application uses Room Database to store and manage the tasks.

 ## Features